- September 26, 1994

 - Little Feet - "Fool Yourself" (drumline)

-- 1994/03 (~).
-It is said that the song was initially a Live Squad song intended to be in their second album Diary of a Poor Man (like "God Bless The Dead" and unreleased "Danger Times", "It Hurts The Most"), before Stretch gave the song for Thug Life album.
+- Story.
+It is said the song was initially a Live Squad song intended to be in their second album Diary of a Poor Man (like "God Bless The Dead" and unreleased "Danger Times", "It Hurts The Most"), before Stretch gave the song for the Thug Life album.
+2Pac talks about his time in a jail cell, presumably after his 7 days in May 10-17 of 1994 for having beaten up Allen Hughes.

 - Samples :